mongodb/docs-commandline-tools/source/includes/mongodump-restore-version-link.rst

-You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same version or one major version later than the source deployment.
+You can restore the BSON files generated from ``mongodump`` into MongoDB deployments that run the same version or one major version later than the source deployment.
 For more information see :ref:`mongodump-matching-server-version`.